elba/idris-elba-interface/README.md

 ## Manifest Watch

-When `--ide-mode` or `--ide-mode-socket` flags is passed in, the wrapper will watch file change of `elba.toml` and `elba.lock`.
+When `--ide-mode` or `--ide-mode-socket` flags is passed in, the wrapper will watch file changes of `elba.toml` and `elba.lock`.
 Once a change fired, the wrapper will reload elba process in background automatically.